 Future Student FAQ's

 Beginning for the 2019/2020 school year applications must be completed ONLINE.
 Applications will be available at the beginning of October.
 If you have questions, please contact the Magnet School Office (973-4464).
 NEM has waiting lists for all grade levels!
-You must submit your application before the January deadline or you will be automatically placed on a waiting list.
+You must submit your application before the deadline or you will be automatically placed on a waiting list.

 It provides a program for students who want to focus their studies in art, engineering or law and public service.
 All students must choose one of these three at the time of application.